 Step 1: Write down the prime factorization of the given perfect square number "N."

-Step 2: Divide each exponent of the prime factors by 2.
+Step 2: Divide the power of each prime factor by 2.

 Step 3: Combine the prime factors with their halved exponents to get the square root of the perfect square.